Hey Daddy (Daddy's Home)

+"Hey Daddy (Daddy's Home)" is a song by American singer Usher.
+It was written by longtime Usher collaborator Rico Love, Usher, Plies as well as Andrew Harr and Jermaine Jackson from production duo The Runners for his sixth studio album Raymond v.
+Raymond (2010), while production was helmed by Love, Harr, and Jackson.
+"Hey Daddy (Daddy's Home)" was released as the album's first single in the United States, following the buzz single "Papers".
+It peaked at number twenty-four on the Billboard Hot 100, and at number two on the Hot R&B/Hip-Hop Songs.

-"Hey Daddy (Daddy's Home)" is a song by American R&B singer Usher.
-The song is the first single in the United States from Usher's sixth studio album Raymond v.
-Raymond, following the buzz single "Papers".
-The song was written by longtime Usher collaborator Rico Love, Usher, Plies and The Runners and it was also produced by the Love and The Runners.
-The remix version of the song, featuring Plies, was released to radio stations on December 8, 2009, and subsequently available for digital download on December 15, 2009.
+The song was released as the album's first single in the United States, following the buzz single "Papers".
+A remix version of the song, featuring Plies, was released to radio stations on December 8, 2009, and subsequently made available for digital download on December 15, 2009.
 A second remix was released, featuring Jadakiss, on February 5, 2010 with a different beat that samples the 1997 hit by Lord Tariq and Peter Gunz, "Deja Vu (Uptown Baby)" (which in turn samples Steely Dan's "Black Cow").

-The song peaked at number twenty-four on the Billboard Hot 100, and at number two on the Hot R&B/Hip-Hop Songs, giving Usher his third consecutive U.S. R&B top five hit.